Talk Box:

 What is Talk Box?

-It seems that YAMAHA 4OP DX synths are the got to have for "talk box", in particular the most desirable being the DX100.
-If you're looking to grab a 4OP DX for talkbox it doesn't have to be a DX100, the DX27 is the exact same synth it's the DX100's big brother and the DX21 has all that the 27 & 100 offer plus a little more.
-One shouldn't limit themselves to the DX100's mini keys.
-Also, the best patch sounds that many find necessary for talk box are a very raspy and gritty "saw tooth" tone.
-Good results can be had with synths other than 4OP DX.
-Good can be had with cheap 1980's YAMAHA 2OP's and cheap 1980's CASIO's as well.
-Experimentation and personal technique will be the true factors to your success with performing talk box.
+It seems that YAMAHA 4OP DX synths are the 'MUST HAVE' for 'talk box'.
+In particular the most desirable being the DX100.
+If you're looking to grab a 4OP DX for talkbox it doesn't have to be a DX100, the DX27 is the exact same synth, it's the DX100's big brother and the DX21 has all the functionality of the 27 & 100 plus a little more.
+And why limit yourselves to the DX100's mini keys?
+The best patch sounds that many find necessary for talk box are a very raspy and gritty "saw tooth" sound.
+Good results can be had with synths other than a 4OP DX.
+Good 'talk box' can be had with cheap 1980's YAMAHA 2OP's and cheap 1980's CASIO's as well.
+Experimentation and personal technique will be the true factors to your success with performing 'talk box'.

 Techniques

-As with anything worth doing it will take time to learn to "talk box".
+As with anything worth doing it will take time to learn to 'talk box'.
 Knowing which types of sounds work the best along with fingering, pitch bending/mod wheeling and correct mouthing take plenty of practice to get smooth.
-There are a lot of videos on Youtube showcasing talk box enthusiasts.
+There are a lot of videos on Youtube showcasing 'talk box' instruction/tutorials and enthusiasts.

 Build a "Talk Box"

 If you are on the cheap and are handy with household tools you might want to build your own.
-I've built a few and if done with care they are descent to say the least.
+I've built a few and if done with care they will work fine.
 There are many commercially made models available as well, read on down the page for details on that.

 Commercial Talk Box Units